-Soak the dates in a small bowl and soak in warm water for 15 minutes or until they are soft.
+Place the dates in a small bowl and soak in warm water for 15 minutes or until they are soft.
 Remove the pits.
+Set aside.

 Toast the almonds on the stove in a pan over medium heat.
-Stir them in every 15-20 seconds to prevent them burning.
+Stir them in every 20-30 seconds or swirl the pan to prevent them from burning.
 When the almonds give off their strong aroma, take them from the stove.
-It takes almost 3 minutes.
 Spread them on the baking sheet and let them cool before grounding.

 When the almonds are cool, put them into the food processor and ground them.

 Add in the pitted dates, and process until they form a paste.
 If the mixture is dry, add 1 teaspoon water.
 Pulse again and if needed add 1 teaspoon or more water.
-Be sure to mix well before adding water not to add excess water.
+Make sure to mix well before adding water not to add excess water.